-PRELIMINARY DESIGN SOUTH (Meadowlark)
+PRELIMINARY DESIGN SOUTH

 The proposed detention facility can easily be sited in adjacent to the road and near the proposed open space that will provide water quantity and quality.
 This pond is located at the south edge of the project as illustrated on the preliminary plans.
 Water quality swale can be routed inside the detention pond.
 This facility would have a control manhole with discharge to the existing drainage way at Parker Road.
-Storm piping following the road gradient will easily allow the 100-year event to past.